Museums + Galleries

 The Henry Wadsworth-Longfellow House is the historic home of the Portland-born nineteenth-century poet.

-Institute of Contemporary Art at MECA features exhibitions of student work and showcases new perspectives and trends in contemporary art.
+Institute of Contemporary Art at MECA features innovative exhibitions and public programs that showcase new perspectives and trends in contemporary art.

 The Maine Historical Society museum collection includes more than 15,000 artifacts from five centuries of Maine living.